-With nearly 100 colour illustrations and maps, the book details everything you need to know about how to join or organise a non-vehicle supported Saharan trek in the best locales from the Atlantic to the Sinai, in most cases using the know-how of local guides and nomads leading a camel caravan.
+With over 100 colour photos and maps, the book details everything you need to know about how to join or organise a non-vehicle supported Saharan trek in the best locales from the Atlantic to the Sinai, in most cases using the know-how of local nomads.

 Sahara Trekking also gives a background on the region’s principal ethnic groups with whom a camel trek might be organised, and describes the desert’s most dramatic and iconic landforms where the best treks can be found.

 The current access situation in the Sahara is also addressed head-on, spelling out where best to undertake your walking adventure.